sikelos13/reactive-thesis/README.md

 ## Reactive programming for web applications

 This is internal script made for the thesis project based on reactive programming.
+Its purpose is to iterate and analyze all .js/.ts/.tsx/.jsx files in order to find and export a variety of results based on rxjs library.

 ## Getting Started